eyalbouganim/eyalbouganim/README.md

 💡 Passionate about <b>backend development</b>, <b>problem-solving</b>, and building <b>end-to-end applications</b><br>
 </p>

-<p>To put it simply, the thing that excites me the most is turning nothing into new ideas, then giving it life with software.
+<p align="center">To put it simply, the thing that excites me the most is turning nothing into new ideas, then giving it life with software.
 Learning more and expanding my skills is a must.</p>